 - Weapons of any kind

 - Additional items at the discretion of Giants management

-The Promenade Level is the main concourse level at AT&T Park.
-On this level, all guests can enjoy many of the park's amenities while circumnavigating the entire ballpark.
+The Promenade Level is the main concourse level at Oracle Park.

 Promenade Patio Tables

 Located behind Sections 107 and 135 on the Promenade Level, these patio tables accommodate 4 guests each.
-Tickets include food and beverage credit and access to the Blue Shield Field Club Lounge and Alaska Airlines Club Level.
 For more information about these premium spaces, please call an Executive Sales Representative at (415) 972-2298.

+Public House has reopened for the 2021 season.
 Operated by Bon Appétit Management Company, Public House is a modern pub designed to be a year-round destination for great sports watching.
 It offers one of the largest draft beer and cask ale arrays in San Francisco, with 24 beers on tap and more than 100 bottled varieties - many of them hard-to-find local and/or craft varieties - plus a full bar.
 Overseen by James Beard award-winning chef Traci Des Jardins, Public House's menu includes burgers, sandwiches, delicious salads, and more.
-Giants fans can head straight to the game via Public House's special entrance into AT&T Park!
+Giants fans can head straight to the game via Public House's special entrance into Oracle Park!
 Please note that gate giveaways are not available through this entrance.

 Re-Entering the Ballpark